 Our school curriculum

-Our curriculum is underpinned by our dynamic and highly versatile set of teachers, learning support workers and therapeutic professionals who command a comprehensive understanding of working with children and young people who have Special Educational Needs.
+Our curriculum is underpinned by our dynamic and highly versatile set of teachers, learning support workers and therapeutic professionals.
+Together, they command a comprehensive understanding of working with children and young people with special educational needs.

 We start with the end in sight by asking the question, ‘how will what we are teaching today make a difference to them when they are 25?’

 The curriculum is designed around: A. a full primary model for years 4- 9, where the vast majority of teaching is delivered by the class teacher with specialists for a small proportion of the week ; and B. a 50% primary model with 50% of the subjects taught by the class tutor, directed by subject specialists, and the other 50% in the afternoon by option specialists.